Shed Permit Requirements in New York City, NY

 Plan review & approval

-Typical processing time in New York City: about 4 weeks.
+Typical processing time: about 4 weeks.
 Plan review examiner checks drawings for code compliance.

 Week 9+